Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Narcolepsy is characterized by extreme tiredness and suddenly falling asleep.
 Additional symptoms can include muscle tone toss, sleep paralysis, rapid eye movement (REM) sleep changes, and hallucinations.

-Experts do not know the exact cause of this disorder but say that people with narcolepsy[13] often have low Hypocretin levels in the brain.
-Hypocretin is a chemical that is responsible for controlling wakefulness and REM sleep.
+Experts do not know the exact cause of this disorder but say that people with narcolepsy17 often have low hypocretin levels in the brain.
+Hypocretin is a chemical that is responsible for controlling wakefulness and REM sleep.17

 Parasomnias

 Parasomnias are unusual behaviors that interrupt sleep.
 Examples of this include sleepwalking, talking in your sleep, and sleep paralysis.
-Parasomnias[14] may result from neurological sleep disorders like narcolepsy and circadian rhythm disorders.
+Parasomnias18 may result from neurological sleep disorders like narcolepsy and circadian rhythm disorders.

 REM Sleep Behavior Disorder

 REM sleep behavior disorder involves the sleeper acting out bad dreams.
-Normally, humans lose their ability to move during REM sleep, when dreaming occurs, as a means to keep them safe.
-Mayo Clinic[15] experts hypothesize that REM sleep behavior disorder may be linked to neurological conditions like Lewy body dementia, Parkinson’s disease, or multiple system atrophy.
+Normally, people lose their ability to move during REM sleep to keep them safe since we usually dream during REM sleep.
+However, experts hypothesize19 that REM sleep behavior disorder may be linked to neurological conditions.

 Frequently Asked Questions